FLAG3D: A 3D Fitness Activity Dataset with Language Instruction: The FLAG3D Dataset

 \textbf{Data from Rendering Software.} To fully utilize the 3D MoCap data, we use the rendering software Unity3D~\cite{Unity3D} to produce synthetic 2D videos with RGB color.
 For 2D videos, we purchase realistic scene models in Unity Asset Store~\cite{Unity_Asset}, including indoor and outdoor scenes.
-As well, we select six camera positions in each scene.
+As well, we select 6 camera positions in each scene.
 Our camera positions are dispersed around the avatar.
 However, we change parameters such as the focal length of each camera to ensure that the viewfinder fits and that the camera parameters are diverse.
 Specifically, we are greatly appreciated that Renderpeople\cite{Renderpeople} provides several free character models.
-We import the skeleton information into the avatar and record the motion of the avatar in all directions.
-The resolution of the video is 854 × 480, and the frame rate is 30fps.
+We select 4 avatars, import the skeleton information into these avatars and record the motion of the avatars in all directions.
+The resolution of these videos is 854 × 480, and the frame rate is 30fps.
 Totally, we have 172,800 videos, where $ 172,800 = 1800 (\textit{mocap sequence}) \times 6 (\textit{camera position}) \times 4 (\textit{avatar}) \times 4 (\textit{virtual scences}) $.

 \textbf{Data from Real-world Environment.} To obtain versatile data resources and add diverse scenes, we ask 10 extra people to record videos in different real-world scenarios.
-The recording process is executed using smartphones from the front view and side view simultaneously, to ensure the diversity of shooting angles.
+The recording process is executed using smartphones that can capture 1080p videos from the front view and side view simultaneously, to ensure the diversity of shooting angles.
 As well, before performing the activity, volunteers are asked to watch the instructional video and read the language instructions carefully.
-In total, we have 7200 videos, where $ 7200 = 10 (\textit{people}) \times 3 (\textit{times}) \times 60 (\textit{actions}) \times 2 (\textit{views}) \times 2 (\textit{scenes}) $.
+We have 7200 videos, where $ 7200 = 10 (\textit{people}) \times 3 (\textit{times}) \times 60 (\textit{actions}) \times 2 (\textit{views}) \times 2 (\textit{scenes}) $.